mdkmotsuenyane/mdkmotsuenyane/README.md

 ## Hi there 🖐🏾

-I'm Mokadi a software developer student
+I'm Mokadi a software development student

-- I already worked on Projects using Java,HTML, CSS and Javacript
+- I already worked on Projects using Java,HTML, CSS and JavaScript
 - I'm currently learning C#, .Net framework and PHP

 Interests: